Ep 029: Amir Hamja

 How do you get ready on the day that you know you’re going to be making this image?

 In the night before, I make sure all my camera, lenses — anything that needs to be checked — everything is prepared, batteries charged.
 Because of the nature of this story, I knew we were gonna spend a day with this family, so there are going to be a lot of candid moments as it goes.
 It’s going to be a very natural, documentary style of photography.
-So I was mentally prepared the kind of lens I was going to use and how it was going to be, not intruding that much in their space.
+So I was mentally prepared, the kind of lens I was going to use and how it was going to be, not intruding that much in their space.
 It’s going to be more fly-on-the-wall.
 So I was mentally ready that way.
 And I knew that a few portraits might be taken, so I was also prepared for that.
 But as we were on the go, I’d figure it out.
-So mainly it was mentally preparation, I would say.
+So mainly it was mental preparation, I would say.

 Is there anything that you remember about the day you shot this?